AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-planning/resource-planner-overview-d.md

 You can display the Resource Planner in the User view to understand the difference between the Planned and the Available Hours or FTE for your users.&nbsp;

-You cannot budget your resources when applying the User view to the Resource Planner.
-You must budget your resources using the ``Project or Role ``views, and use the User view to review your users' allocation and availability in relation to the planned work.*&nbsp;*
+You cannot budget your resources when applying the User view&nbsp;to the Resource Planner.
+You must budget your resources using the****Project or Role****views, and use the User view to review your users' allocation and availability in relation to the planned work.*&nbsp;*

 The User view is the default view of the Resource Planner.&nbsp;&nbsp;